 If so, you’ll need to open Nvidia Control Panel and check if multiple displays are configured properly.

 If you’re using DisplayLink to connect two monitors to your PC, you might experience this problem.
 To fix the issue, be sure that DisplayLink is updated to the latest version.

 After updating DisplayLink, the problem should be completely resolved.

 16. Enable Scale to the full panel size option

 - Open Catalyst Control Center.

-- Now navigate to My Digital Flat Panels > Properties in the menu on the left.
+- Navigate to My Digital Flat Panels and select Properties in the menu on the left.

-- Select your monitor and locate Image scaling preferences section.
-Select Maintain aspect ratio and click on Apply to save changes.
-After doing that, the problem should be resolved.
+- The problem should be resolved.
 Now you can use switch to Scale image to full panel size option if you want.

-Users reported that using Maintain aspect ratio option fixed the problem, so be sure to try it.
-After enabling this option, you’ll be able to switch to any other mode without issues and both monitors will keep working.
+Users reported that using the Maintain aspect ratio option fixed the problem, so be sure to try it.
+After enabling this option, you’ll be able to switch to any other mode without issues and bothwill keep working.

 The major reason your dual monitors are not extending is the wrong settings.
 If you have not enabled the Extend feature in the Project menu, your monitors might not extend.